TheWhyteWolf/minerva-radio/README.md

 # MiNERVA Radio

-A terminal-based video game music radio station with a live spectrum visualiser, track request system, and full catalogue management tools.
+A terminal-based video game music radio station with a live spectrum visualiser, track request system, and basic catalogue management tools.

-Built for Arch Linux.
+Built for Arch Linux, should be portable soon.
 Plays VGM, SPC, MP3, FLAC, and WAV files from your local music library.

 ## Features